esthilo/helpchen/README.md

 STEP-BY-STEP GUIDE on:
 How to install git on a local machine (git.txt)
-Create a GitHub account and clone repos to the local machine (github.txt) Write 20 git commands and their functions (git_commands.txt)
+How to create a GitHub account and clone repos to the local machine (github.txt) 20 git commands and their functions (git_commands.txt)